owenbcoding/old-p4/README.md

 - A user will be able to sign up on the website as a memember
 - A user will be able to post written content on the site
 - A user will be able to Edit Update and delete their own post
-- A user will be able to Like and Comment on A blog post on
+- A user will be able to Like and Comment on A blog post

 # ER diagram